2022 Peel Region municipal elections: Ward 1, 2, 3

-The combined Wards 1, 2, 3 will be the largest geographic area represented by a single Region of Peel councillor, once the 2022–2026 term of council begins.
+The combined Wards 1, 2, 3 is be the largest geographic area represented by a single Region of Peel councillor, beginning 2022–2026.
 The incumbent Regional councillors for Ward 1, Ian Sinclair, and Ward 2, Johanna Downey, both decided against running in this election.
-In the previous term of council, Ward 3 was paired Ward 4; Wards 3/4 Regional councillor Jennifer Innis is running for Mayor.
+In the previous term of council, Ward 3 was paired with Ward 4; Wards 3/4 Regional councillor Jennifer Innis is running for Mayor.

 Two Regional council incumbents in the former wards will not be standing for re-election.
 Ian Sinclair represented Caledon Ward 1, while Johanna Downey represented Caledon Ward 2.
 (Downey had registered May 4, but withdrew June 21.)

 Registered candidates for the ward were Christina Early, Ramat Gill, Giacomo Giuliano, and Tom Sweeney.
 Of them, Early was the incumbent for area councillor ward 2, and worked previously as a senior executive for an independently owned cooperative retail pharmacy.
-Sweeney is a masonry business owner, and past president, Caledon Lions Club.
+Sweeney is a masonry business owner, and past president of Caledon Lions Club.

-Christina Early, Ramat Gill, and Tom Sweeney have been interviewed by Caledon Citizen.
-Christina Early, Ramat Gill, and Tom Sweeney replied to a questionnaire issued by Caledon Enterprise, while Giacomo Giuliano did not.
-Gill was the only candidate to appear on a Rogers tv candidate message program.

 Ward 4, 5, 6

-The councillors for Wards 3/4 and Ward 5, Jennifer Innis and Annette Groves respectively, are both running for Mayor of Caledon.
-As such, there is no incumbent councillor.
+The councillors for Wards 3/4 and Ward 5, Jennifer Innis and Annette Groves respectively, were both running for Mayor of Caledon.
+As such, there was no incumbent councillor.